 Class Times: Monday – Thursday 4:00 – 10:00 pm year-round.

-Applications are accepted three times a year with classes beginning in the fall, winter and spring.
+Applications are accepted twice a year with classes beginning in the summer and winter.